Deborah Dugan

 Deborah Dugan is an American executive who was the first female president and CEO of the Recording Academy, which presents the Grammy Awards, in 2019 and 2020.
 She served as the president of Disney Publishing Worldwide from 2002 to 2006, having been at the company a total eight years, and CEO of Entertainment Rights North America from 2007 to 2009, and CEO of (RED) from 2011 to 2019.
-In April of 2022, she became CEO of diabetes nonprofit Beyond Type 1.
+In April 2022, she became CEO of diabetes nonprofit Beyond Type 1.

 She has contributed to the Huffington Post and Forbes.com and appeared on Mad Money with Jim Cramer, PBS News Hour, and NPR's All Things Considered, among other outlets.
 Dugan has been the co-chair of the storytelling nonprofit the Moth since 2008.

 Early life and career

 Dugan grew up on Long Island and in Florida.
-Her father was Thomas Dugan, who worked for a time in the U.S. Justice Department and served as inspector general of the Peace Corps under Sargent Shriver, and her mother, a homemaker.
-Thomas passed away when his daughter was six, and she worked from a young age.
+Her father was Thomas Dugan, who worked for a time in the U.S. Justice Department and served as inspector general of the Peace Corps under Sargent Shriver, and her mother was a homemaker.
+Thomas died when she was six, and she worked from a young age.
 She attended the University of Florida, majoring in education, making the dean's list, and graduated.
 She then went to and graduated from the University of Utah Law School.
 Dugan became a corporate attorney on Wall Street while doing pro-bono work for Volunteer Lawyers for the Arts.